This Woman's Work: Maxwell's versions

 In 1997, American R&B musician Maxwell covered the song for the release of his album MTV Unplugged.
 The artist later re-recorded the song in the studio for his album Now (2001).
-This version of the song was released as the album's third single in 2001 and peaked on the US Billboard Hot 100 chart at number 58 in 2002 and number 16 on the Billboard Hot R&B/Hip-Hop Songs chart.
+This version of the song was released as the album's third single in 2001, by Columbia Records, and peaked on the US Billboard Hot 100 chart at number 58 in 2002 and number 16 on the Billboard Hot R&B/Hip-Hop Songs chart.
 This version also appeared in the 2000 film Love & Basketball.
+Maxwell’s version charted at number 41 in the United Kingdom for the first time in 2012, following a cover version by Hope Murphy on the sixth series of Britain's Got Talent.

 The song was featured on week 7 of season 5 of So You Think You Can Dance (22 July 2009).
 It was used as the music for a contemporary dance choreographed by Tyce Diorio and performed by contestants Melissa Sandvig and Ade Obayomi.
 It was featured on week 10 of season 21 of Strictly Come Dancing (25 November 2023), where it was used as the music for a contemporary dance performed by contestants Bobby Brazier and Dianne Buswell.

 Critical reception

-Larry Flick from Billboard wrote, "Maxwell's Unplugged cover of the lilting Kate Bush chestnut is a perfect showcase for his voice—precisely because he only takes full advantage of its depth during a few impassioned moments, teasing us with his potential.
+Larry Flick from Billboard magazine wrote, "Maxwell's Unplugged cover of the lilting Kate Bush chestnut is a perfect showcase for his voice—precisely because he only takes full advantage of its depth during a few impassioned moments, teasing us with his potential.
 The rest of the number is done in falsetto alongside minimalist treble pluckings, a style that expresses convincingly the longing implicit in the lyrics and the melody itself."